-The best way to experience the grandeur of the fjords and their tranquil environment is on a sea kayak trip like this one.
+The best way to experience the grandeur of the fjords is on this epic speedboat tour.

-You’ll feel pretty close to nature as you paddle peacefully along the fjord, with the majestic mountains all around you.
+You’ll feel pretty close to nature as you whizz across the fjord, with the majestic mountains all around you.

 Go snowmobiling to an ice bar